trimstray/nginx-admins-handbook/README.md

   > If you want to review all directives see [alphabetical index of directives](https://nginx.org/en/docs/dirindex.html).

 Directives are organised into groups known as blocks or contexts.
 Generally context is a block directive can have other directives inside braces.
 It appears to be organised in a tree-like structure, defined by sets of brackets - `{` and `}`.
-It's a simple structure and very transparent.
+It's a simple structure and very transparent, we might say that NGINX configuration file uses a micro programming language.

 As a general rule, if a directive is valid in multiple nested scopes, a declaration in a broader context will be passed on to any child contexts as default values.